We just reached 30,000 articles on this wiki! 🥳

 PrereleaseIcon.png This game has a prerelease article

-The first game in the fourth Street Fighter subseries, notable for taking 2D graphics to yet another level thanks to CPS-3, which made the game unportable to consoles at the time.
-It also made the controversial decision to throw out a large portion of the cast from previous games in favor of all-new characters and unfortunately released at a time of a saturated fighting games market with audiences mostly craving for the newly-trending 3D graphics.
+Street Fighter III: New Generation is the first game in the fourth Street Fighter subseries, notable for taking 2D graphics to the next level thanks to the CPS-3, at the expense of PS1 and Saturn ports.
+It also made the controversial decision to throw out a large portion of the cast from previous games in favor of all-new characters.
+It also didn't help that, at the game's release, the fighting game market was oversaturated, and audiences were mostly craving newly-trending 3D graphics.

 Sub-Page